The Pick

 "The Pick" is the 53rd episode of the sitcom Seinfeld.
 It is the 13th episode of the fourth season, and first aired on December 16, 1992 on NBC.
-In this episode, Elaine mistakenly mails out a Christmas card in which her nipple is exposed to all her friends and relatives, Jerry's girlfriend breaks up with him after she sees him seemingly pick his nose, and Kramer is angered when he learns Calvin Klein has put out a new perfume based on his idea for a perfume that smells like the beach.
+In this episode, George is too hasty to reconcile with Susan, Elaine gets photographed with a nipple exposed for a Christmas card, Jerry's girlfriend shuns him as a nose-picker, and Calvin Klein steals Kramer's perfume pitch after rejecting it a year ago.